ForLoveOfCats/fae/docs/language_reference.md

 ### File encoding
 Fae files are represented with the UTF-8 encoding using Unix newlines, and projects must be stored on a hierarchical file system to preserve module structure.
 ### Keywords
 The Fae language contains four keywords different categories, each allowed in different contexts.
-Each keyword, except for private attribute keywords, are reserved words which may not be used as identifier names.
+All keyword, except for private attributes and field access modifiers, are reserved words which may not be used as identifier names.

 **Statement keywords** start new statements in block scopes.
 - `when`